LlmKira/Openaibot/README.EN.md

 ## Other

+### Middleware support/Prompt Injection

+There is a middleware between the memory pool and the analysis that can provide some networking retrieval support and operational support.
+Services that can interface with other Api's can be spiked.

+**Prompt Injection**

+Use `""` `[]` to emphasise content.
+Triggers are required for formal question interrogatives, `introductions`, `query` requests, less than 80 words, etc.
+Triggering is implicit, short formal interrogatives will trigger.

-### Statistics
+### Statistics `analysis.json`

+If you don't have one, please populate it with `{}`

-``analysis.json`` is the frequency statistic, the number of requests in 60s.
+This file is a frequency statistic, the number of requests made in 60s.

-And total usage, which doesn't contain all the usage data, it's just pulled from redis
+As users use it, `total usage` will be updated to this file.
+If you want to back up usage data, please back up the Redis database.

-### Config.json
+### Configuration file `Config.json`

-will automatically merge the missing keys to fix them.
+needs to be backed up frequently using the command.
+If not please create a new populated `{}` or delete it and it will automatically merge the missing keys for repair.

 ### Default parameters

 - Group revert memory to 48 hours
 - Usage limit is 15000/h
 - Memory capacity of 80 dialogue pairs

-### Middleware support/Prompt Injection

-There is a middleware between the memory pool and the analysis that can provide some networking retrieval support and operational support.
-Services that can interface with other Api's can be spiked.

 ### prompt_server.py